Salvator Rosa: Salvator Rosa and romanticism

 Rosa and his tempestuous spirit became the darling of British Romantics such as Henry Fuseli, John Hamilton Mortimer, and Alexander Runciman.
-His influence can be seen in the work of artist such as John Martin, who studied Rosa's work in his formative years, A recent exhibit of William Turner's work, at the Prado museum in Madrid, notes the influence Rosa had on Turner's landscapes.
+His influence can be seen in the work of an artist such as John Martin, who studied Rosa's work in his formative years.
+A recent exhibit of J. M. W. Turner's work, at the Prado museum in Madrid, notes the influence Rosa had on Turner's landscapes.
 Rosa's influence can also be seen in American art of the period.
-Thomas Cole counted Rosa among his heroes, and his impact has been identified in the work of artist such as Washington Allston, George Caleb Bingham, Thomas Moran, William Sidney Mount, John Trumbull, Benjamin West and other American artist.
+Thomas Cole counted Rosa among his heroes, and his impact has been identified in the work of artists such as Washington Allston, George Caleb Bingham, Thomas Moran, William Sidney Mount, John Trumbull, Benjamin West and other American artist.